 • Greenwich Christmas Market: Greenwich Market is lovely to visit any time of year.
 But for Christmas, they take it up a notch.
 Click for more info.

 • Columbia Road Christmas Market: I love Columbia Road Flower Market!
-Luckily you can enjoy it past Sunday in December for their Christmas Wednesdays, with 60+ amazing local vendors stocked with Christmas goodies (on until December 22nd.
-Click for more info.
+Luckily you can enjoy it past Sunday in December for their Christmas Wednesdays, with 60+ amazing local vendors stocked with Christmas goodies.

 • Festive Flea: If you love London Bridge you’re bound to have heard of Vinegar Yard.
-Well, this year they’re adding on even more cool points with the Festive Flea — highlighting sustainable and independent traders for the season.
-Click for more info.
+Well, this year they’re adding on even more cool points with their Winter Igloos and Festive Flea — highlighting sustainable and independent traders for the season.

 • Leadenhall Market: Beautiful, airy and buzzing with holiday spirit — Leadenhall Market is a perfect pit stop if you’re in the City of London area (plus it’s the market from Harry Potter!).
 Click for more info.